 Paths to get into marketing – professional qualifications

-If you’re just starting out in your marketing career and you don’t have a marketing degree, gaining a marketing qualification from the likes of CIM will help you get your career off the ground.
-They will allow you to gain practical knowledge and insights into the marketing profession and demonstrate to employers that you are serious about your career in marketing and willing to develop and learn.
-A professional marketing qualification will also allow you to gain real-world industry knowledge and a practical insight into tactical and strategic marketing.
+CIM qualifications are recognised internationally as the marketing qualification to hold.
+They allow you to gain practical knowledge and insights into the marketing profession and demonstrate to employers that you are serious about your career in marketing and willing to develop and learn.
+A professional marketing qualification will also allow you to gain real-world industry knowledge and practical insight into tactical and strategic marketing.

-If you don’t want to or are unable to attend university, or you’re looking for a more flexible way to achieve a marketing qualification, studying a CIM course via distance learning with OSC could be your ticket to starting or progressing your career in marketing.
+If you don’t want to or are unable to attend university, or you’re looking for a more flexible way to achieve a marketing qualification, studying a CIM course via distance learning could be your ticket to starting or progressing your career in marketing.

 Choosing the right type of marketing for you